June 5, 2019

 Ensure your workplace social media policy covers off these five key elements:

 Policy Scope.
-Make it clear the social media policy applies to all use (both on-duty and off-duty) of all social media (defined in way that includes current and future social media services) by all employees that uses the employer’s equipment, or that relates in any way to the employer, its employees, its clients or customers, or its business.
+Make it clear the social media policy applies to all use (both on-duty and off-duty) of all social media (defined in way that includes current and future social media services) by all employees who use the employer’s equipment, or that relates in any way to the employer, its employees, its clients or customers, or its business.

 Prohibited conduct.
 Whether you permit social media use during on-duty hours (and some argue there are benefits to doing so) or not, outline in the policy the prohibited employee social media conduct, including, for example: